SoftwareAG/c8y-docs/content/thin-edge/thin-edge-references-bundle/plugin-api.md

 * This command takes no arguments.
 * If an error status is returned, the executable is removed from the list of plugins.
 * The list is returned using the [jsonlines](https://jsonlines.org/) format.
-    * `name`: the name of the module.
+    * `name`: The name of the module.
 This is the name that has been used to install it and must be used to remove it.
-    * `version`: the version currently installed.
+    * `version`: The version currently installed.
 This is a string that can only been interpreted in the context of the plugin.

 ### The `prepare` command